Birthplace: Detroit, Michigan, August 24, 1944

 Jarvis was selected as a payload specialist candidate in 1984 while working on advanced satellite designs for the Systems Application Laboratory.
 He was accepted into the program under Hughes sponsorship after competing against 600 other Hughes employees for the opportunity.
 He was one of only two members of the Challenger crew who were not federal employees.
 The other was school teacher Christa McAuliffe.

 Greg Jarvis was selected to be a payload specialist on Challenger mission STS 51-L. This was to be his first flight into space.
 His duties on the flight were to involve the gathering of new information on the design of liquid-fueled rockets.
 After the accident, his remains were cremated and scattered at sea in the Pacific Ocean.
 He was survived by his wife.
-He was posthumously awarded the Congressional Medal of Honor.
-In his honor, the East Engineering building on University at Buffalo north campus was renamed Jarvis Hall.
+He was posthumously awarded the Congressional Space Medal of Honor.
+In his memory, the East Engineering building on University at Buffalo north campus was renamed Jarvis Hall.
 Jarvis Hall is devoted largely to Aerospace Engineering and engineering support services.
 Mohawk Central High School in Mohawk, New York was renamed to Gregory B. Jarvis Jr/Sr High School in honor of the fallen astronaut.